How Glen Canyon Dam Works

 Near the border of Arizona and Utah, the 710-foot-tall Glen Canyon Dam flooded over 180 miles of the Colorado River in Glen Canyon to form Lake Powell.
 The lake is so massive that, although the dam shut its gates in 1963, it took until 1980 for Lake Powell to fill.

-One of the primary uses of Glen Canyon Dam is water storage — ensuring that steady volumes of water can be sent downstream, supplying water to agriculture; cities like Phoenix, Los Angeles, and San Diego; and Native American tribes.
-Water flowing through the dam also produces hydroelectric power.
+One of the primary uses of Glen Canyon Dam is water storage — ensuring that steady volumes of water can be sent downstream.
+The dam supplies water to farmers for agriculture.
+It also supplies cities like Phoenix, Los Angeles, and San Diego, and Native American tribes.
+And water flowing through the dam produces hydroelectric power.

 The Colorado River Compact of 1922 governs how much water the states upstream of Glen Canyon Dam (Colorado, New Mexico, Utah, and Wyoming) and states downstream (Arizona, California, and Nevada) get, and how the Colorado River is managed.
 Beyond that, the U.S. Bureau of Reclamation is tasked with deciding how much water to move past Glen Canyon Dam and into the Colorado River through the Grand Canyon every year.